How to Optimize Your Desk Setup for Productivity

 6. Incorporate Ergonomic Accessories

 Enhancing your desk setup with ergonomic accessories can greatly improve comfort and efficiency.
-Consider using programmable keyboards and mice to streamline tasks, and elevate your monitor with a stand to reduce neck strain and free up desk space.
-Desk shelves provide extra storage, while cable management keeps your workspace tidy.
+Consider using programmable keyboards and mouse to streamline tasks, and elevate your monitor with a stand to reduce neck strain and free up desk space.
+Desk shelves provide extra storage, while desk mat and cable management keeps your workspace tidy.
 USB hubs and docking stations expand connectivity, and a keyboard tray helps reduce wrist strain.
 A mouse pad with wrist support adds comfort, and a footrest maintains a comfortable sitting posture.
 These additions contribute to a more efficient and ergonomic work environment.

 7. Implement Healthy Work Habits